kristoferlund/ic-vite-react-next/README.md

 ![](./media/screenshot.png)

 ## Features

 ### Backend

 The Rust based backend exposes one endpoint only, the `greet` function that returns a greeting message.

 ### Frontend

 The React/Vite/TS based frontend allows the user to input a name and click a button to fetch the greeting message from the backend.

 Dependencies:

 - [SWC](https://swc.rs/): The Rust based compiler and bundler that provides up to 70x faster build times than Babel.
 - [Tailwind 4](https://tailwindcss.com/docs/v4-beta): The new version of Tailwind CSS is a ground-up rewrite of the framework, providing faster builds, great new CSS classes and better performance.
 - [Vite 6](https://vite.dev/): The most significant major release since Vite 2, featuring a new Environment API for enhanced flexibility, extended framework support, and streamlined performance for modern web development.
 - [Eslint 9](https://eslint.org/): The latest release of Eslint introduces the flat configuration API along with new rules and bug fixes.
-- [React Query 5](https://tanstack.com/query/latest): The template uses React Query for data fetching, caching and loading state management.
+- [Tanstack Query 5](https://tanstack.com/query/latest): The template uses Tanstack Query for data fetching, caching and loading state management.
 - [shadcn/ui](https://ui.shadcn.com/): Sorry, no. Shadcn is not available for Tailwind 4 yet.
 Soon hopefully.

 ## Setup, dev environment